 According to Gartner Vice President Lydia Leong, “moving to cloud IaaS without sufficient transformation may fail to yield the hoped-for benefit and may actually result in higher costs.”

 In August 2019, Del Monte, one of the largest producers and distributors of branded processed food in North America, announced that it was closing two of its US manufacturing plants and selling two others.
-This was its response after parent company, Del Monte Pacific Limited, placed pressures to improve operations and cut costs.
+This was its response after the parent company, Del Monte Pacific Limited, placed pressure to improve operations and cut costs.

-Food Manufacturers are succumbing to massive industry wide changes as the current US Administration increases tariffs on aluminum and metal and the price of maintaining operations skyrockets.
+Food Manufacturers are succumbing to massive industry-wide changes as the current US administration increases tariffs on aluminum and metal and the price of maintaining operations skyrockets.
 The financial pressure of these unforeseen threats in the market reverberated throughout Del Monte.
 Senior Executives were facing great strain to cut costs and save money, including their CIO who, in less than 4 short months, came up with an idea that reduced overall IT costs for Del Monte by a whopping 35%.

 Infrastructure as a service, or IaaS, is a cloud solution that involves transferring a company’s internal computing resources from a traditional on-premise data center to servers that are hosted by a 3rd party and connected via the Internet.
 This means all the heavy lifting that goes into keeping a business’s IT up and running, such as operating data centers, networks, servers, storage etc., is performed by a cloud provider, all while maintaining its IT capabilities.

 For Del Monte, this meant shifting their capital expenditures to operating expenditures and paying for infrastructure resources using an on-demand service model.
 However, as we are about to see, the short 4-month time frame and remarkable cost reduction rate following Del Monte’s IaaS migration doesn’t reflect the true reality facing most businesses in their journey to the cloud.